InterwebAlchemy/ciph3r-text/README.md

 A React Component that animates transforming a string of text:

-- `encode`: slowly scramble the text by replacing characters
+- `encode`: gradually encode the text by replacing characters with random ones
-- `decode`: start with scrambed text and unscramble it by replacing characters and slowly revealing the text
+- `decode`: start with encoded text and decode it by replacing characters and gradually revealing the underlying text
 - `transform`: convert one string into another by padding it with random characters or removing extra characters while slowly revealing the target text
+- `scramble`: keep mutating the text by replacing random characters with other random characters

 ## Getting Started